-Consecutive Dichotomies (Polytomous) Pseudo-Rasch Model |
+Consecutive Dichotomies (Polytomous) Model |

 Andrich RSM, Masters' PCM and polytomous PROX are difficult to explain to the non-technical.
-In the Maters' PCM, the threshold (category) parameters for each item are determined by the relative frequencies of the category immediately above vs. the frequency of the category immediately below each threshold of the rating scale.
+In the Masters' PCM, the threshold (category) parameters for each item are determined by the relative frequencies of the category immediately above vs. the frequency of the category immediately below each threshold of the rating scale.
 In the Consecutive Dichotomization Model, CDM, the parameters are determined by the frequencies of all categories above vs. all categories below the threshold for the rating scel of each item.
 CDM makes the parameters immediately interpretable on the latent variable as category boundaries (unlike RSM or PCM).
 There are no disordered thresholds.
 Categories can be split or combined without altering the relationships between the other thresholds.
 In RSM or PCM, splitting or combining categories changes the relationships between all the thresholds.

 The Andrich Rating-Scale Model, the Masters' Partial Credit Model and the Linacre Grouped-Rating-Scale Model can all be written in this way: